CodeforAustralia/foresight/interface/README.md

 3. Copy the example configuration files, and change anything necessary.

-The example files in this directory contain open data.
-Follow the directions in `setup/interface` for Predictive Services-specific configuration.
+The example files in this directory contain open data so that you can get the interface up and running easily.
+If you are running the full application including Geoserver, you can copy from `indicators.json.geoserver-example`.
 ```sh
 cp config/indicators.json.example config/indicators.json
 cp config/layers.json.example config/layers.json